pjmorr/todoist-api/source/includes/_users.md

 >>> api.user.update_goals(vacation_mode=1)
 ```

-Update the goals of the user.
+Update the karma goals of the user.

 ### Optional parameters